jordandanhKSU/TournamentBotKSU/README.md

 ## Admin Commands

--/createadminchannel: Set a channel to an admin channel for game management -/checkin: Start the check-in process for the tournament games -/toxicity [user_id]: Gives a player a toxicity point
+- /createadminchannel: Set a channel to an admin channel for game management
+- /checkin: Start the check-in process for the tournament games
+- /toxicity [user_id]: Gives a player a toxicity point

 ## Admin Privileges

--Start and Cancel button: allows admins to start or cancel games -Swap button: allows the admins to swap players around
+- Start and Cancel button: allows admins to start or cancel games
+- Swap button: allows the admins to swap players around
--Finalize Games button: allows the admins to confirm the games with the matchmade teams -Start MVP Voting button: allows the admins to start MVP voting which players can pick who the MVP is in a game.
+- Finalize Games button: allows the admins to confirm the games with the matchmade teams
+- Start MVP Voting button: allows the admins to start MVP voting which players can pick who the MVP is in a game.
--Skip MVP button: allows admins to skip MVP voting -Next Game / Re-Check-In button: restarts the tournament process
+- Skip MVP button: allows admins to skip MVP voting
+- Next Game / Re-Check-In button: restarts the tournament process

 # Known Bugs
   With matchmaking, sometimes the main role is not prioritized.